therunnas/NLWTogether-Node.js-Valoriza/README.md

 ## ✨ Tecnologias

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [Node.js](https://nodejs.org/en/)
 - [Typescript](https://www.typescriptlang.org/)
 - [Express](https://expressjs.com/pt-br/)
 - [JSONWebToken](https://github.com/auth0/node-jsonwebtoken#readme)

-## 💻 Projeto
+## 💻 Project

-Valoriza é uma plataforma para promover o reconhecimento entre companheiros de equipe.
+Valoriza is a platform to promote recognition among teammates.
 ## 🚀 Como executar

-- Clone o repositório
+- Clone the repository
-- Rode `yarn` para baixar as dependências
+- Run `yarn` to download dependencies
-- Rode `yarn typeorm migration:run` para criar as tabelas do banco de dados.
+- Run `yarn typeorm migration:run` to create the database tables.
-- Rode o `yarn dev` para iniciar a aplicação.
+- Run `yarn dev` to start the application.

-Por fim, a aplicação estará disponível em `http://localhost:3000`
+Finally, the application will be available at `http://localhost:3000`

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for more details.